okta/okta-developer-docs/packages/@okta/vuepress-site/use_cases/event_hooks/index.md

 ## What Are Okta Event Hooks?

-Event hooks are outbound calls from Okta to your own custom code, triggered when particular Okta system events occur.
-They allow you to use these events to trigger process flows within your own software systems.
+Event hooks are outbound calls from Okta to your own custom code, triggered by the occurence of Okta system events related to your organization.
+They enable you to use these events as triggers for process flows within your own software systems.

 You implement your custom code as a web service with an Internet-accessible endpoint.
 It's your responsibility to arrange hosting of your code on a system external to Okta.
 Okta defines the REST API contract for the HTTPS requests it sends to your custom code.

 The outbound call from Okta is called an event hook.
 Your code, which receives the call, is referred to as your external service.

-Event hooks use asynchronous calls, which means that the Okta process that triggered the event hook proceeds without waiting for any response from your code.
+Event hooks are asynchronous calls, which means that the Okta process that triggered the event hook proceeds without waiting for any response from your code.

 ## Eligible System Log Events

-When configuring an event hook, you specify the specific Okta System Log event types that you want the event hook to deliver to your external service.
-The set of event types that you can use is a sub-set of the event types that are logged by the Okta System Log.
-You can see the list of event types that are currently eligible for use in event hooks by querying the catalog of event types with the query parameter `webhook-eligible`:
+When configuring an event hook, you specify the specific event types that you want this event hook to deliver notifications of.
+The event types you can specify are a sub-set of the catalog of event types logged by the Okta System Log.
+You can see the list of event types currently-eligible for use with event hooks by querying the Event Types catalog with the query parameter `webhook-eligible`:

 [https://developer.okta.com/docs/api/resources/event-types?q=webhook-eligible](/docs/api/resources/event-types?q=webhook-eligible)

-## Inline Hook Process Flow
+## Event Hook Process Flow

 ### Extension Points